LykkeCity/lykke.dotnettemplates/Lykke.Service.LykkeService/README.md

 * *ASPNETCORE_ENVIRONMENT* - defines environment name, the value can be: Development, Staging, Production.
 * *SettingsUrl* - defines URL of remote settings or path for local settings.
+* *APP_INFO* - define your name.
+This will help another developers to determine who runs service locally.
+Consider to define this variable in machine-wide or user-wide configuration to spread out this variable across all of the projects.

 Reflect your settings structure in appsettings.json - leave all of field blank, or just show value's format.
 Fill appsettings.XXX.json with real settings data.
 Ensure that appsettings.XXX.json is ignored in git.